atxrenegade/rails_trail_tracker/README.md

 # Trail Tracker Application

-	description and purpose of application
+	XXXXXX description and purpose of application

-	Sign up and/or Login to follow the easy to use menu options to create, review, edit or delete
+	XXXXXX Sign up and/or Login to follow the easy to use menu options to create, review, edit or delete

 ## Getting Started